shopware/docs/guides/plugins/themes/add-assets-to-theme.md

-# Add assets to a Theme
+# Add Assets to a Theme

 ## Overview